BarryDam/bdCronjobs/README.md

 	 	'*'  // every day of the week
 );
 ```
-And finally run the tasks
+And finally run the tasks in cron.php
 ```php
 Example::runTasks();
 ```
 Above will return an array where you can see whichs tasks are run

+P.S.
+Set your crontab to to cron cron.php every minute